lonycell/grafana.v7/docs/sources/auth/auth-proxy.md

 auto_sign_up = true
 ```

-Launch the Grafana container, using our custom grafana.ini to replace `/etc/grafana/grafana.ini`.
+Launch the ThingSPIN container, using our custom grafana.ini to replace `/etc/grafana/grafana.ini`.
 We don't expose
 any ports for this container as it will only be connected to by our Apache container.

 ```bash